TF-Hafnium/hafnium/docs/VmInterface.md

 ## TrustZone communication

-The primary VM will be able to communicate with a TEE running in TrustZone either through SPCI messages or through whitelisted SMC calls, and through shared memory.
+The primary VM will be able to communicate with a TEE running in TrustZone either through FF-A messages or through whitelisted SMC calls, and through shared memory.

 ## Other SMC calls